defdefred/IpMac/README.md

 We need a new ethertype.

-Routeur/OS need to be able to manage the new IpMac protocole.
+Routeur/OS need to be able to manage the new IpMac protocole and IPv4 encapsulation.

 After migration all 0.0.x.x.x.x will be private lan.

-After migration we gain 64bits of src and dst IP address for IP data.
+After migration we gain 64bits from src and dst IP address for IP data.

+MAC address economy collapse, all equipment are using 0.0.0.0.0.0 by default.

 ## NAT?